WindQAQ/listen-attend-and-spell/README.md

 ![training curve](images/curve.png)

 ### VCTK
-[VCTK](http://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html) is also been used as benchmark.
+[VCTK](http://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html) is also used as benchmark.
 Simply run `./run-vctk.sh` to process data and train the model.
 Note that since VCTK has no train-test split, the first 90 speakers are chose as the training set, and remaining are the testing set. **For more details about how to extract audio features and create TFRecord files, please refer to `vctk/`**.

 ## References